Online Firefighting on Cactus Graphs: Warm-up: -almost-tree

 \section{Warm-up: $\mathbf{1}$-almost-tree}

-\vlabel{Sec:almostTree} Recall that $1$-almost-tree is a connected graph with at most one cycle, which is a superset of tadpole graphs, and any deterministic online algorithm is at least $\Omega(\sqrt{n})$-competitive.
+Recall that a $1$-almost-tree is a connected graph with at most one cycle, which is a superset of tadpole graphs, and any deterministic online algorithm is at least $\Omega(\sqrt{n})$-competitive.
 We first start with a warm-up on providing an $O(\sqrt{n})$-competitive algorithm on $1$-almost trees.